Abarim Publications' online Biblical Greek Dictionary

 The noun κηπος (kepos) means garden, which is a carefully designed and maintained piece of land, commonly planted with flowering fruit trees and additionally aimed at providing beauty, delicacies and recreation to visitors.
 It appears to derive from an ancient Proto-Indo-European root of similar meaning from which also stems the Dutch word hoeve, which is now a fancy word for a high-end farmhouse but which was originally a unit of area of agricultural land, defined as the amount from which one farmer and his family could make their living.
 This word survives in family names like Hoeven and Hoven (and Beethoven).

-Our noun κηπος (kepos) has a near synonymous counterpart in the noun χωριον (chorion), which denotes a similarly carefully manicured, relatively small plot of land, but possibly with a more practical or agricultural purpose.
+Our noun κηπος (kepos) has a near synonymous counterpart in the noun χωριον (chorion), which denotes a similarly carefully manicured, relatively small plot of land, but possibly with a more practical or agrarian purpose.
 But both these words describe land that's been wholly divorced from the wilderness: cleared, plowed, planted, cordoned off and guarded and ultimately repurposed to serve man, albeit while still gratefully making use of the laws of nature and biology.

 A third word that describes a plot of agricultural land is αγρος (agros), which describes land that hasn't been cleared but rather cultivated from the wild conditions in which it was found.
 Such a land may, for instance, hold a stand of wild olive trees, that was once found by foragers and over eons has become cultivated into an orchard by the repeated traffic of their customers rather than by their willful design.